-- Firstly, A grandiose view of themselves.
+- Firstly, a delusional often grandiose view of themselves.
 They are convinced that they are fabulous, interesting, top-dog and the centre of not just their universe but also everybody else’s.
 They will make that clear at any time.
 Center stage is where they belong.
+Because they are special.

-- Lack of empathy and emotional awareness.
+- They lack of empathy and emotional awareness.
 They have no idea what other people might feel, what they struggle with or what they need support with.
 And…. they are not interested.
-It makes them very cold and it allows them to do incredible cruel things to others, and never bothered.
+It makes them very cold and it allows them to do incredible cruel things to others, and never be bothered.

-- They will take control of situations and people, to get their needs met, being admiration and conformation.
+- They feel entitled to other people’s time, energy, love and money and will take control of situations and people, to get their needs met, being admiration and conformation.
 They can’t get enough of the Narcissistic Supply.
 It follows a similar pattern as addiction and they need it in order to function and have a sense of value.